Liz Earle in conversation with Emma Bridgewater

 Inspiration comes from everyday life, not least Emma and Matthew’s own.
 The Cities of Dreams collection features Oxford (where they lived), Paris and Venice (where they visited), and London (where they started the business).

 Their love of gardening and country living is also in evidence, whether in Emma’s Tiny Scattered Rose design or Matthew’s Farmyard collection.
-They have what Emma calls ‘a huge vegetable operation’ at home, while at the factory there’s a beautiful walled garden, tended by gardener Arthur Parkinson and home to five hens – two Buff Cochins and three Belgian Booted Millefleur Bantams.
+They have what Emma calls ‘a huge vegetable operation’ at home.
+At the factory there’s a beautiful walled garden, tended by gardener Arthur Parkinson and home to five hens – two Buff Cochins and three Belgian Booted Millefleur Bantams.

 The car park at the factory is planted with apple trees.
 ‘When we first put them in, people took them,’ Emma says.
 ‘We put up a sign saying: “Wait until they grow, and you can take as many apples as you like” – and people do.’